 In collaboration with SJSU Athletics, Band & Choir, I chose Nina Simone’s “Feeling Good” after lots of input (and some missteps).
 Because at heart, this is a song about the radical act of feeling good in the face of deep uncertainty, inequity, and division—about a new dawn, a new day.
 And because we’ve become increasingly convinced that “pleasure activism” (adrienne marie brown) has greater potential to charge our courage and harness our voices than our current polarizing discourse.
 Together, our sounds resonate!

 And so, in this uncertain moment, we invite you to join your voice with others and sing Nina Simone’s “Feeling Good” alongside a choir of San José State University athletes, sports fans, students, and community allies.
-Your voice will blend into a democratic chorus as part of an evolving series of generative video installations and live singing events beginning with a collaborative half-time event for an SJSU Women’s Basketball game in February 2020.
+Your voice will blend into a democratic chorus as part of an evolving series of generative video installations and live singing events beginning with a collaborative half-time event for an SJSU Women’s Basketball game on February 24th, 2020.
 As part of this inaugural event, we encourage you to visit the various campus affinity groups and resource tables to learn more about the ways in which you can get further involved in the movement of equity and inclusivity.

 We know many of us aren’t used to singing.
 It can be uncomfortable.
 We invite you to make space for uncertainty and feel good anyway.
 Your voice will lift up with many others, and your face will layer into a larger ‘sea’ of faces, as inspiration for future singing.
 Before singing, we encourage you to learn more about the deep roots and practice of call and response and improvisational scatting (spontaneous, melodic vocalizations of 'nonsense' syllables) in African American music.